-It’s a simple definition, really.
-A structured settlement is a set of scheduled payments made from one party to another.
-And they’re often set up after a lawsuit involving some pretty awful events, like wrongful death, medical malpractice, or personal injury.
+So, what is a structured settlement, anyway?
+Well, the ‘formal’ definition of a structured settlement is a regular stream of payments awarded to a plaintiff in a civil lawsuit.
+Put simply, a structured settlement is a set of scheduled payments made from one party to another.
+They’re often set up after a lawsuit involving some pretty awful events, like wrongful death, medical malpractice, or personal injury.
 Ouch!

 Structured Settlement vs. Annuity